VicRoads – Asset Inventory Survey

-Where necessary, on wider roads or where traffic blocked clear view to both sides of the carriageway, we also drove the right-hand side of the carriageway to capture imagery in the centre median.
+Where necessary, on wider roads or where traffic blocked clear view to both sides of the carriageway, we also drove the right-hand side of the carriageway to collect imagery in the centre median.

-The mobile mapping system captured accurately geo-referenced 360˚ imagery which was then processed and used for accurate, safe and efficient capture of asset locations, measurements, and detailed attribution in the office
+The mobile mapping system collected accurately geo-referenced 360˚ imagery which was then processed and used for accurate, safe and efficient collection of asset locations, measurements, and detailed attribution in the office

 RapidMap processed the imagery against the GNSS/IMU data so the imagery was fully geo-referenced and optimised for accuracy.